 However, the eight existing nuclear power stations are ageing and all are due to close by 2035.
 As it stands, the government's strategy is to replace these - and the country's remaining coal-fired power stations - with new nuclear plants.

-The £20bn plant being constructed at Hinkley Point in Somerset will be the UK's first new nuclear power station since the 1990s, and several more are expected to follow in the coming years.
+The £20bn plant being constructed at Hinkley Point in Somerset and opening in 2025 will be the UK's first new nuclear power station since the 1990s, and several more are expected to follow in the coming years.

 This requirement to operate current nuclear power stations, decommission old ones and build new ones means there is significant demand for researchers, scientists and engineers with specialist knowledge of the industry's technology, regulation and safety procedures.

-Explore further by visiting Nuclear Industry Association (NIA) - industry issues.
+Explore nuclear power careers further and discover more about the sector by visiting Nuclear Industry Association (NIA) - industry issues.

 Graduate nuclear energy jobs